 Recommended Preparation: SPCH 100 (Formerly SPCH 1).
 A continuation of SPCH 100 with particular emphasis on organization and delivery, and study in the areas of parliamentary procedure, debate, discussion, and oral reading.
-(CSU) (UC credit limited.
-See a counselor.)
-(Formerly SPCH 2AB)
+(CSU, UC) (Formerly SPCH 2AB)

-SPCH 180 (3 UNITS) ARGUMENTATION AND DEBATE 3 Hrs.
-Lec
+SPCH 180 (3 UNITS) ARGUMENTATION AND DEBATE

 Recommended Preparation: SPCH 100 (Formerly SPCH 1).
 An introduction to the problems of evidence and inference, with emphasis on the application of logic to rational discussion of social problems.
-(CSU, UC) (CAN SPCH 6) (Formerly SPCH
+(CSU, UC) (CAN SPCH 6) (Formerly SPCH 10)